|

 Mrs YORK & baby daughter,

-James William York and his wife arrived in South Australia in March 1839 on the BUCKINGHAMSHIRE.
 Although they had quickly established themselves in Kensington, James York died in April 1840 [aged 35 years].

 Mrs York resolved to resettle in Van Diemens Land.
 Some records indicate only one child returned.
-This may well be the York baby (not listed in the inventory of twenty-four passengers issued by the
+This may well be the York baby (not listed in the inventory of twenty-four passengers issued by the Port Adelaide Customs House in December 1840 and nor is it listed in the body count).
+No further information is currently available about this child.

 and Mr Thomas & Mrs Kitty [née Vingoe] DANIEL of Long Plains SA,